 Again, more teeth for the diameter, say 250mm X 60T.
 Used for cutting natural timber across the grain, creating a smooth, tear free cut.
 Can also be used for ply and all other man made boards.
 Not suitable for cutting with the grain as the long shavings created will clog the blade, with the result being a blade overheating and possibly suffering damage.

 Sometimes known as an Extra Fine blade, these have the most teeth (i.e. 250mm x 80T) and will give the cleanest possible cut across the grain in natural timbers.
 These are especially good for sizing panels.
 Often used on panel saws in conjunction with a scoring blade on faced or veneered boards.
-The tooth design is specially designed to create a perfect edge to the cut, with no chipping or tear out of the edges.
+The tooth design is specially designed to create a perfect edge to the cut, with no chipping or tear out.

 Perfect for use on mitre saws and radial arm saws, the negative rake angle of the tooth prevents the blade from “climbing” over the work.
 The cut entry is much softer which makes the machine safer to use.
 These blades can also be used for aluminium tube and extrusions.
 The negative tooth angle prevents the collapse of the tube or extrusion wall.
 These are suitable for cross cutting work only.